-When Do Property Tax Grievances Have to Be Filed?
+When Do Property Tax Grievances Have to Be Filed in Nassau and Suffolk?

 Property tax grievances allow Long Island homeowners to formally challenge the assessed value of their property if they believe it is too high.
-While the grievance process exists statewide, the filing deadlines are different in Nassau County and Suffolk County, and missing the correct window can mean waiting an entire year to appeal.
+The timing matters: Nassau County and Suffolk County do not operate on the same assessment calendar, and in Suffolk, the exact deadline often depends on the local assessing unit rather than a single countywide date.

 The Key Difference at a Glance

-Both counties operate under New York State law, but they use different assessment calendars, which is why the filing windows do not align.
+Both counties operate under New York State law, but they use different assessment structures and calendars, which is why the filing windows do not line up.

 Nassau County Property Tax Grievance Timing

-In Nassau County, property tax grievances must usually be filed very early in the year, shortly after assessment notices are issued.
+In Nassau County, property tax grievances for most properties must usually be filed very early in the year, shortly after annual assessment information is released.

 Typical Nassau County Pattern

-- Assessment notices are mailed during the winter
+- Assessment information is issued during the winter

 - The grievance filing window opens soon after